HL7/fhir-us-ph-library/input/pagecontent/artifact-overview.md

 #### Profiles: Content - Entities

-The set of Profiles: Content - Entities is composed of profiles defining what data is exchanged about entities such as people, places, and organizations.
+Profiles defining what data is exchanged about entities such as people, places, and organizations.

   * [US Public Health Location](StructureDefinition-us-ph-location.html)
   * [US Public Health Organization](StructureDefinition-us-ph-organization.html)